arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/file_derivation.csv

+The file_derivation.csv is only required for omics contributions with multiple file type generated through a bioinformatics pipeline or workflow.

 - file_derivation.csv describes the relationships between files in a pipeline or workflow.

 | column                 | definition                                                      | type   |